 Why accessible summaries

-We gratefully acknowledge funding from an Economic and Social Research Council Impact Acceleration Award and the Higher Education Impact Fund, via the University of York, UK, as well as a British Academy grant to fund a journal editors’ workshop in Chicago, March 28th 2018.
+We gratefully acknowledge funding from an Economic and Social Research Council Impact Acceleration Award and the Higher Education Impact Fund, via the University of York, UK, a British Academy grant to fund a journal editors’ workshop in Chicago, March 28th 2018, as well as additional funding from the Department of Education and Research England.

 ***OASIS does not quality assure other resources and cannot link to them***